 - 1. The child is not older than 21 years of age; and - 2.
-The child is entitled to a free public education (through grade 12) under State law or is below the age of compulsory school attendance; and - 3.
-The child is a migratory agricultural worker or a migratory fisher or has a parent, spouse, or guardian who is a migratory agricultural worker or a migratory fisher; and - 4.
+The child is entitled to a free public education (through grade 12) under State law or is below the age of compulsory school attendance; and - The child is a migratory agricultural worker or a migratory fisher or has a parent, spouse, or guardian who is a migratory agricultural worker or a migratory fisher; and - 4.
 The child moved within the preceding 36 months in order to seek or obtain qualifying work, or to accompany or join the migratory agricultural worker or migratory fisher identified in paragraph three above, in order to seek or obtain qualifying work; and - 5.
 The child has moved from one LEA to another.

 Potential migrant students will be identified through a question on the school enrollment form.
-If it is indicated that a potential migrant student is enrolling, the school will notify the State MELL Director and request assistance with the identification of the student.
+All students enrolling will be provided a copy of the family interview form and if it appears that a migrant student is enrolling, the school will notify the State Migrant, English Language Learner

+(MELL) Director and request assistance with the identification of the student.